How to walk across Scotland

 A bivvybag isn't much lighter than a really expensive tent.
 The benefit is the way it encourages you to leave behind some other heavy stuff, like the stove and the portable towel and the hair dryer.
 The other benefit is the way the wonderful mountaintop becomes a whole lot more wonderful when you're not seeing it from inside some zipped up orange nylon.

 A bivvybag is an emotional amplifier.
 On nice nights, with your face out in the starlight, it turns your sleep experience up to Eleven.
 On nasty nights, it's very nasty indeed.
 Most of my Scotland crossings have been with a bivvybag.
 But for each sleepout on the summits, I plan so as to have a bothy in the valley below that I could divert to under a thunderstorm.
 The delights and downsides of the bivvybag are described in The Book of the Bivvy, with one bivvybag crossing of Scotland described in detail.
-Its new and revised edition is due in 2021.

 The three divisions